-Food Inflation in Australia averaged 5.23 percent from 1973 until 2020, reaching an all time high of 20.60 percent in the fourth quarter of 1973 and a record low of -3.20 percent in the second quarter of 2012.
+Food Inflation in Australia averaged 5.12 percent from 1973 until 2022, reaching an all time high of 20.60 percent in the fourth quarter of 1973 and a record low of -3.20 percent in the second quarter of 2012.
 This page provides - Australia Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Australia Food Inflation - values, historical data and charts - was last updated on April of 2021.
+Australia Food Inflation - values, historical data and charts - was last updated on May of 2022.